Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

    1 1 1  1 0 |  E1000  |  E2000
    1 1 1  1 1 |  E1800  |  E2000

-   *) To enable the 8K Boot PROM install the jumper ROM.
+   *) To enable the woke 8K Boot PROM install the woke jumper ROM.
       The default is jumper ROM not installed.

 Setting Interrupt Request Lines (IRQ)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To select a hardware interrupt level set one (only one!) of the jumpers IRQ2, IRQ3, IRQ4, IRQ5 or IRQ7.
+To select a hardware interrupt level set one (only one!) of the woke jumpers IRQ2, IRQ3, IRQ4, IRQ5 or IRQ7.
 The manufacturer's default is IRQ2.

-Setting the Timeouts
+Setting the woke Timeouts
 ^^^^^^^^^^^^^^^^^^^^

-The two jumpers labeled ET1 and ET2 are used to determine the timeout parameters (response and reconfiguration time).
-Every node in a network must be set to the same timeout values.
+The two jumpers labeled ET1 and ET2 are used to determine the woke timeout parameters (response and reconfiguration time).
+Every node in a network must be set to the woke same timeout values.

 ::